-Technology development has significantly contributed to quality-of-life improvements for Deaf and Hard of hearing, especially in the fields of communication and education.
+The development of assistive technologies has significantly contributed to quality-of-life improvements for the deaf and hard of hearing, especially in the fields of communication and education.
 There are many organisations contributing to such improvements, with one of most important ones being W3C Web Accessibility Initiative (WAI), standardizing the Web Content Accessibility Guidelines (WCAG) [1].
 Many countries are striving towards improvement of the accessibility situation, mostly through legal and regulatory frameworks, while there is still a lot of room for improvement in terms of funding the development of accessibility solutions.
-The Republic of Slovenia, being an EU member state, is following EU directives, enacting accessibility laws, and gradually progressing towards accessible public services.
+The Republic of Slovenia is an EU member state and is therefore following EU directives, enacting accessibility laws and gradually progressing towards accessible public services.
 The World Health Organisation (WHO) has projected that by 2050 nearly 2.5 billion people will have some degree of hearing loss [2], while at the moment there are 75 million deaf people in the world.
-In Slovenia there are around 1500 deaf people with 1000 of them using the Slovenian sign language as their primary language [3].
-While a laudable improvement on accessibility regulation, technological solutions, and service development has been made in the past 10 years, a lack of user-friendly approaches adapted to deaf participants for user testing and user experience evaluations, is still noticeable.
-A growing awareness, that the evaluations and testing of new technologies and services are of paramount importance, has resulted in many new evaluation methods and approaches, but these are adapted only to the general population without disabilities.
-In A Case Study about Usability, User Experience and Accessibility Problems of Deaf Users with Assistive Technologies [4] researchers were evaluating the usability and user experience of assistive technologies and one of the research findings was the conclusion that users are not adopting assistive technologies due to a bad user experience.
-We believe that bad user experience with assistive technologies as well as any accessible solutions could be significantly improved if the evaluation procedures themselves are made accessible and adapted for the deaf population.
+In Slovenia there are around 1500 deaf people with 1000 of them using the Slovenian Sign Language as their primary language [3].
+While a laudable improvement on accessibility regulations, technological solutions, and service development has been made in the past 10 years, a lack of user-friendly approaches adapted to deaf participants for user testing and user experience evaluations is still noticeable.
+A growing awareness that the evaluations and testing of new technologies and services are of paramount importance has resulted in many new evaluation methods and approaches, however these are adapted only to the general population without disabilities.
+In A Case Study about Usability, User Experience and Accessibility Problems of Deaf Users with Assistive Technologies [4] researchers were evaluating the usability and user experience of assistive technologies and one of the research findings was the conclusion that users are not adopting assistive technologies due to bad user experience.
+We believe that bad user experience with assistive technologies as well as any accessible solutions could be significantly improved if the evaluation procedures themselves are made accessible and are adapted for the deaf population.